How to Protect Digital Identity of Your Customer in Omnichannel Banking?

 The challenge for banks is this: they do have to collect a lot of personal information, including social security numbers because they have to remain in compliance with government regulations related to KYC (know your customer) and prevention of money laundering.
 They must ensure that their customers, and the transactions they complete, are legitimate and law-abiding.
 At the same time, they must assure their customers that their personal information is securely stored and that only what is required will be used for any transaction on any device.
 All of this requires the right software, with the strongest security measures in place.

 The biggest issue is that customers may love the convenience, but they have little idea of what it entails.
-For instance, a revealed that 92% of the general public doesn’t know what is open banking directing and how exactly it will affect them.
+For instance, a recent survey revealed that 92% of the general public doesn’t know what is open banking directing and how exactly it will affect them.
 What is more, 51% of respondents claim that they will not share their financial data even if it could secure more personalized product and services recommendations to them.

 So how do you win consumers’ trust technologically and remain compliant with new data privacy acts such as GDPR?
 Consider leveraging AI solutions.